Bermuda Uses PE Heart Rate Technology to Improve Student Fitness

 “There will be rewards/awards for schools and students with the most physical activity,” he said.
 “It is hoped that by implementing the Premier’s Youth Fitness Program that our students will be encouraged to do more outside of school and record/track their minutes of physical activity in and outside of school.”

-Wearing the adidas Zone wrist heart rate monitors during class, students see the heart rate zone in which they are exercising.
+Wearing the IHT Zone wrist heart rate monitors during class, students see the heart rate zone in which they are exercising.
 Following class, the Spirit System delivers each student a personalized report providing them with important data necessary to evaluate that day’s workout and help motivate each student to improve in the next workout.

 Teachers work toward two key assessment dates.
 Manders said students are given a beginning assessment by Oct.
 31 and then a year-end assessment by May 31.
 The Premier’s Youth Fitness Plan also included fitness goals in each school’s campus improvement plan, a key change.